mikerhodes/media-web/README.markdown

 - Install dependencies.
 - Update config.py for your setup.

 To install dependencies, it's best to set up a virtualenv for the app.
+I'd suggest *not* using the --no-site-packages option.

 Into this virtualenv, install flask.

+You need to add the Quartz python bindings to your path.
+You do this by adding a .pth file to the virtualenv's site-packages folder:

+$ vim lib/python2.7/site-packages/coregraphics.pth

+Into this file, just put a single line:

+/System/Library/Frameworks/Python.framework/Versions/2.7/Extras/lib/python/PyObjC

+Save and quit.
+Obviously both of these lines need changing if you are not using Python 2.7.

 Next, you need to update config.py: